AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/staging-production.md

 ## Migrate static files

 [Static files](https://glossary.magento.com/static-files) are stored in `mounts`.
 There are two methods for migrating files from a source mount location, such as your local environment, to a destination mount location.
-Both methods use the `rsync` utility, but we recommend using the `magento-cloud` CLI for moving files between the local and remote environment.
-And we recommend using the `rsync` method when moving files from a remote source to a different remote location.
+Both methods use the `rsync` utility, but Adobe recommends using the `magento-cloud` CLI for moving files between the local and remote environment.
+And Adobe recommends using the `rsync` method when moving files from a remote source to a different remote location.

 ### Migrate files using the CLI